 |The Bullet Journal: What It Is & Why You Need It|

-You’ve probably heard the term “bullet journal” popping up in social media a lot lately.
-I gushed about my bullet journal to a few of my writer friends the other night, and figured I might as well share the love with all of you.
+You’ve probably heard the term “Bullet Journal” popping up in social media a lot lately.
+I’ve used various types of journals and planners throughout the years, but the Bullet Journal has its own way of doing things.
+I gushed about the system to a few of my writer friends the other night, and figured I might as well share the love with all of you.

 Why You Need a Bullet Journal

 Let’s back up for a minute so I can tell you how I stumbled upon Bullet Journaling.
 It’s a tragic tale, I’m afraid.
 I had a great idea once—yes, just the once—and I wrote down my world-changing, hunger-solving, disease-curing, mind-blowing idea on a Post-it note.
 Then I worked on some title ideas, took some notes for my book that would define an entire generation, then I moved the Post-it, took some more notes, moved the post-it again, brainstormed for a while…now, where did I put that Post-it?
 Sadly, the Post-it was lost forever.
 Are you crying yet?

 I scavenged the globe through treacherous conditions searching (*ahem* sat in my living room Googling ways to organize writing notes) and finally stumbled upon the notes and productivity system developed by Ryder Carroll.
 Voila!
 The bullet journal.

 Here’s my simple explanation: The Bullet Journal is a highly customizable system for taking & organizing notes.
 Those notes are used to organize your schedule, ideas, goals, and other aspects of your life.
 That’s it.